thomazeau/jgrecipes/docs/PeachPie.md

 - Line the bottom and sides of a 9 inch pie plate with one of the pie crusts.
 Brush with some of the beaten egg to keep the dough from becoming soggy later
 - Stir together flour, sugar, and spices and set aside
 - Wash, peel, and slice fresh peaches and sprinkle with lemon juice and sugar
   - If using thawed, frozen peaches, drain
 - Mix together peaches with the combined dry ingredients
 - Turn into pastry-lined pie pan and dot with butter
 - Cover with top crust
 - Flute the edges to seal or press the edges with the tines of a fork dipped in egg.
 Brush the remaining egg over the top crust and sprinkle with sugar.
 Cut several slits in the top crust to vent steam
-- Bake 20 minutes, then reduce to 350 degrees F for 35 minutes or until crust is brown and juice begins to bubble through the slits in the crust
+- Bake 20 minutes, then reduce to 350℉ for 35 minutes or until crust is brown and juice begins to bubble through the slits in the crust
 - Cool before serving.
 This tastes better warm than hot
 - Pie may be frozen for future use